Starlink/hds-v5/README.md

 that are previously associated with the objects being moved/renamed.
 H5Lmove indicates that they should still work fine.

+### datWhere

+... is probably not going to work (and is only visible in the Fortran API).

+### datSlice / datCell

+`datSlice` and `datCell` (for primitive types) are both attempting to select a subset of a dataspace.

+The `datasapce_id` element in the `HDSLoc` must be treated as the requested dataspace by the user and not be confused by the dataspace associated with the primitive datset itself. `datVec` has a similar issue in that the locator from a `datVec` call is must to be rank 1 regardless of the underlying dataset and if queried by `datShape` it should return the vectorized dimensions.

+HDS only supports the concept of 'sub-setting' and does not support sampling or scatter-gather.

+### datPrmry

+Not sure if this is possible in HDF5.
+HDS has a distinction between a primary and secondary locator and annulling a secondary locator will not affect whether the file is kept open or not.
+If HDF5 does not support this then we can simply try to assert that all locators are primary locators, or else try to keep track of this internally in the wrapper.

 ### Incompatibilies

 HDF5 does not support an array of structures.
 Structures must be supported